Qarj/WebImblaze-Selenium/README.md

     Do not use the latest version from CPAN - it will not work.

-2. Obtain chromedriver.exe from https://sites.google.com/a/chromium.org/chromedriver/ and place it in `C:\selenium\`
+4. Obtain chromedriver.exe from https://sites.google.com/a/chromium.org/chromedriver/ and place it in `C:\selenium\`

-3. Optional - download selenium-server-standalone-2.53.1.jar from http://selenium-release.storage.googleapis.com/2.53/selenium-server-standalone-2.53.1.jar
+5. Optional - download selenium-server-standalone-2.53.1.jar from http://selenium-release.storage.googleapis.com/2.53/selenium-server-standalone-2.53.1.jar
-and place it in `C:\selenium`
+and place it in `C:\selenium` (Make sure you get version 2.53.1 - not compatible with v3)

 	Be sure to also install the Java runtime as well - https://ninite.com/ makes this easy.